Rowing Machine Benefits

-A rowing machine is one of the best exercise machines you can choose, especially if you only have room for one machine in your house.
+A rowing machine is one of the best exercise machines you can choose, especially if you only have room for one device in your house.

 Not sure whether a rowing machine is right for you?
-Here are 8 reasons why people love rowing machines and why a home rowing machine should be top of your list for home gym cardio equipment:
+Here are 8 rowing machine benefits why people love rowing machines and why a home rowing machine should be top of your list for home gym cardio equipment:

 - Lighter and requires less space than a treadmill

 - Lighter than many top model recumbent exercise bikes